Peter C. Baldwin

 Prof. Baldwin teaches classes in the History of Urban America, the History of Childhood in America, and America Since 1877.
 His third book, Angel on a Freight Train: A Story of Faith and Queer Desire in Nineteenth Century America, was published in 2020 by the State University of New York Press.
 Based on the diaries of a Massachusetts educator, it considers how one man’s religious experience and sexuality were influenced by the emotional culture of his time.
-He is currently studying the curtailment of children’s mobility and “right to the city” in twentieth-century America.
+He is currently studying the experience of Civil Defense blackouts in New York during WWII.

 Angel on a Freight Train: A Story of Faith and Queer Desire in Nineteenth Century America (Albany: State University of New York Press, 2020).

 “Public Privacy: Restrooms in American Cities, 1869–1932,” Journal of Social History 48, no. 2 (winter, 2014): 264-288.